n13l/openaaa/README.md

 **Accounting**
  - binding authenticated user context to encrypted session
  - session management attributes and operation tied to secure TLS session
- - no more http cookies and other state information on application layer
+ - no more cookies and other state information on application layer
  - multipple network and/or application layers access same encrypted session
  - straightforward bindings to application layer using well-defined mechanism.